 Muscle cramping or spasms

-Increasing redness, swelling, or drainage at the incision site
+Increasing redness, swelling, or fluid leaking from the incision site

 Nausea or vomiting